What is a good Runner’s Meal Plan?

-Being a runner doesn’t just involve training hard but countless other components that we need to incorporate into our daily lives such as strength training, a good night’s sleep, and physical therapy, just to name a few.
-But which is most important?
+Being a runner involves not only hard training but countless other components that we need to incorporate into our daily lives, such as strength training, a good night’s sleep, and physical therapy, just to name a few.

-It may sometimes feel impossible to keep up with the demands our body has when we run, recover, and even rest, for that matter.
-The sheer amount of energy we burn daily calls for a substantial amount of planning and care to ensure excellent performance on and off the track.
+The sheer amount of energy we burn daily requires substantial planning and care to ensure excellent performance on and off the race course.

-Most runners tend to focus on what they need to eat and drink before or during their training session or a race but often overlook the importance of their day-to-day nutrition.
+Most runners focus on what they need to eat and drink before or during their training session or on race day but often overlook the importance of their day-to-day nutrition.

-We not only need fuel to perform, but we need it to recover as well.
-Suppose we don’t provide our body with the energy it needs.
-In that case, it will not only hinder us from reaching our goals but cause us fatigue, compromise our immune system and put us at a higher risk of injury.
+We need fuel to perform and recover.
+If we don’t provide our body with the energy it needs, it will not only hinder us from reaching our goals but also cause us fatigue, compromise our immune system, and put us at a higher risk of injury.

 We don’t want any of that, do we?
 So let’s learn how to keep our body in tip-top shape and bursting with energy!